parautenbach/TeamCity-HipChat-Notifier/README.md

 # Developers

-Clone the repository and set the `teamcity.home` property in `build.xml` to your TeamCity server's home directory and you're good to go.
+Clone the repository and set the `teamcity.home` property in the `build.xml` to your TeamCity server's home directory and you're good to go.

 # Improvements

 * A button on the configuration page to test the API credentials.
 * Configurable notification message templates, with their colours and emoticon sets.
-* Implement more events with per event configuration of events.
+* Implement more events with per-event configuration of events.